symfony/symfony-docs/components/http_client.rst

 This component supports both the native PHP streams and cURL to make the HTTP requests.
-Although both are interchangeable and provide the same features, including concurrent requests, HTTP/2 is only supported when using cURL (and if the installed cURL version supports it).
+Although both are interchangeable and provide the same features, including concurrent requests, HTTP/2 is only supported when using cURL.

 ``HttpClient::create()`` selects the cURL transport if the `cURL PHP extension`_ is enabled and falls back to PHP streams otherwise.
 If you prefer to select